calyxir/calyx/docs/tools/exp-generator.md

 # `exp` Generator

-The `exp` generator uses a Taylor series approximation to calculate the value of the natural exponential function `e^x`.
+The `exp` generator uses a Taylor series approximation to calculate the fixed point value of the natural exponential function `e^x`.
 The [Maclaurin series](https://en.wikipedia.org/wiki/Taylor_series#Exponential_function) for the function can be written as:
 ```